San Antonio turnovers lead to Miami explosion

 But San Antonio was very much in this game, despite the poor performance.
 Danny Green — who hit all six of his shot attempts, including five 3-pointers — drove baseline for a layup that put the Spurs up 62-61 with 3:50 to play in the third quarter.
 Then the floodgates opened.
 The Heat went on a 33-5 run over the next 7:58, fueled by six Spurs turnovers during that span.

-In the blink of an eye, it was over.
-Which isn’t a new phenomenon for Miami’s opponents over the past three years.
+In the blink of an eye, it was over, and that isn’t a new phenomenon for Miami’s opponents.
+It’s happened regularly over the past three years.

 It all started at the point of attack.
-Where Parker was brilliant on Thursday night, he struggled to initiate the offense tonight.
-He had 13 points on 5-for-14 shooting and had as many turnovers as assists (5).
+Where Parker was brilliant on Thursday night, he struggled to initiate the offense Sunday.
+He had 13 points on 5-for-14 shooting and had as many turnovers (5) as assists.
 That’s one more than the entire team committed in Game 1.
 To a man, San Antonio players in the locker room explained that it all started with the Heat defense against the pick and roll.
 It was ultra-aggressive in attacking Parker when he tried to turn the corner, and the Spurs’ point guard couldn’t break it.